pushpaksinghal/BridgeLabz-Training/README.md

 - Continue practicing C# programming concepts
 - Explore concepts in C#
 - Learn more about .NET libraries and real-world projects

+---

+##  🗓️ Day-10 | C# Basic,senario based questions

+**Date:** 29 December 2025

+### 🔹 Topics Covered
+- senario based question on string
+- senario based question on arrays and methods
+- using denuggers to solve the nugs

+### 🔹 Code Practice & Pushing in Github
+- updated base folder **C# contorol flow**
+- Pushed **core C#  senario based problems * to GitHub repository

+## 🎯 Learning Outcome
+- Gained experience in Strings and functions  and array
+- real life question and how to approch them
+- more proficient in csharp fucntionality
+- hands on practice in csharp

+## 🚀 Next Steps
+- Continue practicing C# programming concepts
+- Explore concepts in C#
+- Learn more about .NET libraries and real-world projects